bikeshgyawali/Chess-Project/docs/dev_log.md

 So today I will research on the algebraic notation (I think that is what its called) and implement a solution for it.

 I encountered an issue where the grid systems were inverted in the translator.py file and board.py.
 It was simple fix but took a while to figure out.

+I worked on a rudimentary move function for the board.
+It is not a good solution yet, but i just want to see it work for now.